 A study by the university of Arizona showed that germs spread fast where people gather together.
 They tested an office area where a number of people work.
 They found that if one person comes in with germs that were not present before, it only takes half a day for those germs to spread to nearly everyone’s desk, keyboard, and phone by way of doorknobs, copiers, the break room, etc. If one person has a cold, soon everyone is exposed.

 By contrast, in an office we monitor where a number of people have CopperZaps, colds are rare.
-If someone new comes in with a cold, it does not spread to the CopperZap users.
+If someone new comes in with a cold, it tends not to spread to the copper users.
 Based on the EPA studies, touching copper occasionally is likely to reduce the spread of germs.

 We call it CopperZap because copper zaps germs.
 The “zap” is so tiny you can’t feel it, but it kills the germ.